lisefrac/redtrilliumgardens.com/content/buy-plants.md

 Plants that are likely to be **available soon** include:

-- Butterfly milkweed - Asclepias tuberosa (same)
-- Common milkweed - Asclepias syriaca (🤞; this one has fought us)
-- Spotted Joe-pye weed - Eutrochium maculatum
-- Virgin's bower - Clematis virginiana
-- Wreath or blue-stem goldenrod - Solidago caesia
+- Coastal Plain Joe-Pye Weed (Eutrochium dubium)
+- Foxglove beardtongue (Penstemon digitalis)
-- Goat's rue - Tephrosia virginiana
+- Goat's rue (Tephrosia virginiana)
+- Large-leaved wood aster - Eurybia divaricata
+- Northern beardtongue (Penstemon hirsutus)

 - Solidago sp. (zoigl)
 - Oenothera sp. (zoigl)

-- Dill, Fernleaf
-- Cilantro, 'Slow Bolt' and straight species
-- Additional 'Green Grape' tomatoes
+(Sadly our dill and cilantro has basically failed... so none of them this year).

 ## "Where is your nursery located?
 When can I visit?"